David Watkin (cinematographer): Conception of a new lighting technique

 Watkin also conceived the idea for a new light which would tackle the problem of light falloff during night shoots.
 Because of the inverse square law, light from even moderately strong sources starts to fall off fairly quickly as the subject walks away from the light source.
 Therefore, films shooting at night had the problem of trying to hide light sources in places which would be out of shot but maintain a fairly constant level of illumination over any amount of distance (and thus not indicate a large lamp as a light source).
 But this time-consuming approach created problems with multiple shadows of divergent angles.

 His solution was to build a large array of tightly spaced Fay lights in a 14 x 14 square (196 lights total), which was then elevated 150 ft high on a cherry picker placed roughly a quarter of a mile away.
 Due to the long distance between the light and the actors and the high luminescence of this light array, the actors could walk across long distances without the intensity of the light hitting them seeming to vary.
 Subsequently, the array was named the "Wendy-light" in his honour – Watkin, who was gay, used the camp name "Wendy".

 Personal life

-David Watkin led a relatively quiet life in his adopted home town of Brighton, East Sussex, when he wasn't working on a "picture".
-He was highly regarded as a cultured and intellectual man, with an outrageously irreverent sense of humour, and a great love of classical music and literature.
+David Watkin lived in his adopted home town of Brighton, East Sussex, when he wasn't working on a "picture".
 He had a personal library of mostly First Edition 18th Century literature.